cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ## Encoding of Extensions {#ext-encoding}

 This section details the encoding of the 'extensions' field.
-The 'extensions' field is encoded as a CBOR array where each extensionID is encoded either as a CBOR int or as an unwrapped CBOR OID tag.
+The 'extensions' field is encoded as a CBOR array where each extensionID is encoded either as a CBOR int or as a CBOR OID.
 If 'extensionID' is encoded an int (see {{extype}}), the sign is used to encode if the extension is critical and the 'critical' field is omitted.
 Critical extensions are encoded with a negative sign and non-critical extensions are encoded with a positive sign.

 The 'extnValue' OCTET STRING value field is encoded as the CBOR byte string 'extensionValue' except for the extensions specified below.
 For some extensions, only commonly used parts are supported by the CBOR encoding.
 If unsupported parts are used, the CBOR encoding cannot be used.